What is the Blue Star Programme?

 The computer skills of the children were developed unrecognisably!
 From initially being able to type an essay in Microsoft Word, the children graduated to a level of technological competence that would merit a certificate!
 They are now competent at independently researching a topic online, they are able to download pictures, sounds and animations.
 Familiarity with PowerPoint has equipped them with the ability to utilise PowerPoint animation features to create a clever educational presentation.

 The beauty of this Programme for us was that it afforded all our families the opportunity to celebrate our diversity, learn about and enjoy our cultural differences and understand where we’ve come from.
 We received fantastic support from all our parents and students.
 Our Polish families revelled and taught us so much of their backgrounds, foods, interests, families and hopes.
 It is the first initiative that really has incorporated the entire school community and the feedback from it was fantastic.
 It is our hope that it will remain a permanent fixture on our school calendar.

 For more information on Blue Star 2016-2017 and to find out how your school can join the Programme, contact email@example.com or call the EM Ireland office in Dublin on 01 662 5815.

-The Blue Star Programme is a venture of the Communicating Europe Initiative, supported by the Office of the Minister of State for European Affairs in the Department of the Taoiseach, the European Commission Representation in Ireland and the European Parliament Information Office in Ireland.
+The Blue Star Programme is a venture of the Communicating Europe Initiative, supported by the Office of the Minister of State for European Affairs, Department of Foreign Affairs and Trade, the Department of Education and Skills, the European Commission Representation in Ireland and the European Parliament Information Office in Ireland.